puffetto/spdu/README.md

 Besides "portinstall haproxy" and placing a 'haproxy_enable="YES"' in rc.conf, all you need is a configuration file in /usr/local/etc/haproxy.conf, in this directory you find our example.
 Some tricks/notes on this configuration follow.

 You will not want HAProxy to run as root, so create an user for it, by adding this line in vipw:

 `haproxy:*:8080:8080::0:0:HAProxy:/var/haproxy:/sbin/nologin`

-Then give it a group by adding `haproxy:*:8080:` in /etc/group and create an "home" directory for it with `mkdir /var/haproxy; chown haproxyhaproxy /var/haproxy; chmod 755 /var/haproxy`, this is all about HAProxy installation.
+Then give it a group by adding `haproxy:*:8080:` in /etc/group and create an "home" directory for it with `mkdir /var/haproxy; chown haproxy:haproxy /var/haproxy; chmod 755 /var/haproxy`.

+This is all about HAProxy installation.

 As said I have five copies of my daemon, listening all only on localhost on ports 4441-4445; all this configuration does is:
 1. Listen on public port 80 (and 443 with SSL) and balance the load on the five locale daemons